-The Griffamily Newsletter is published four times a year, two during the fall semester and two during the spring semester.
-It is sent out to the parents of new students during their initial year at MWSC.
+The Griffamily Newsletter is published four times a year-twice each during the fall and spring semesters.
+The newsletter is sent to the parents of new students during their initial year at MWSC.
 The newsletter contains articles of information and interest about all segments of the college.
 The Griffamily Newsletter is also sent to members of the Parents' Council.